DhruvHalderia/DhruvHalderia/README.md

 - 👋 Hi, I’m @DhruvHalderia
 - 👀 I’m interested in ... learning the ways technology can positively impact our lives!
-- 🌱 I’m currently learning ... how to code in python with PYQT5!
+- 🌱 I’m currently learning ...
+Full stack web development!
-- 💞️ I’m looking to collaborate on ... future projects that can hopefully turn into a reality
+- 💞️ I’m looking to collaborate on ... future projects that can hopefully turn into a reality!
 - 📫 How to reach me ... here!

 <!---